-Class F Shares or "Founders" Shares
+Class E (formerly Class F Shares or "Founders" Shares)

-Class F Shares may be offered to certain institutional and financial intermediary investors at the discretion of the Manager.
-Initial purchases must meet a minimum of USD 10,000,000 or the currency equivalent of the relevant Class.
-Purchases of Class F Shares are not subject to any sales charges.
+Class E Shares may be offered to certain institutional and financial intermediary investors at the discretion of the Manager.
+Purchases of Class E Shares are not subject to any sales charges.